 7. GoBOLT

-GoBOLT operates as a tech-enabled long-haul and trucking logistics platform with strong capabilities in line-haul planning, fleet telematics, predictive maintenance, and contract logistics.
+GoBOLT operates as a tech-enabled trucking logistics platform with strong capabilities in line-haul planning, fleet telematics, predictive maintenance, and contract logistics.
 Its SaaS platform gives enterprises full visibility over shipments, driver behavior, compliance performance, and asset utilization.
 By combining logistics services and software intelligence, GoBOLT helps large manufacturers, retail chains, and FMCG companies reduce transit delays and improve delivery reliability especially in interstate and bulk movement logistics.

 Key Features: